 This Darkness Mine by Mindy McGinnis

 Probably the only YA book on the planet that is as twisted as Ramsay’s mind.
-THIS DARKNESS MINE isn’t out yet, but you should mark your calendars for October 10th now.
-The next book from Mindy McGinnis, author of THE FEMALE OF THE SPECIES, will have you on the edge of your seats.
+This Darkness Mine is a must-read for anyone that found themselves entertained by the lengths Ramsay would go to.
+This book from Mindy McGinnis, author of The Female of the Species, will have you on the edge of your seats.
 Like, Reek who?
-This book will shock you more than anything Ramsay did to Theon, and it’s a must-read for anyone under this flag.
+This book will shock you more than anything Ramsay did to Theon.

 Sasha Stone knows her place—first-chair clarinet, top of her class, and at the side of her Oxford-wearing boyfriend.
 She’s worked her entire life to ensure her path to Oberlin Conservatory as a star musician is perfectly paved.
 But suddenly there’s a fork in the road, and she finds out that her by-the-book life began by ending the chapter of another.
 Armed with the knowledge that her heart might not be hers alone, Sasha must decide what she’s willing to do—and who she’s willing to hurt—to take it back.

 Like our dragon queen Dany, Ruined‘s Princess Em is trying to recover from having her entire family decimated.
 And all because one of her relatives took their power a little too far.
 Now, Em is out for revenge, working her way into powerful places and doing what she has to if it means reclaiming her peoples’ name.
 But she’s not all brute force, because Em realizes along the way that she might actually make a good queen…